heatblazer/migtool/readme.md

 - if you want to reset the "db.json" entry, set the "svnrev" to 0

-<mark>Missing from all repos, probably unused or malformed name</mark>
-- SdkSdkSnProducers

 - Run BFG as final step.

 author: iliyan.zapryanov@verint.com